Skip to content

 The disc is in the front part of the spine, while the nerves run through the spinal canal at the back of the spine.
 By accessing the disc from the front, the Prodisc® L implant can be safely placed without disturbing spinal nerves.

 Because of this, there is minimal risk of nerve damage such as permanent numbness, tingling, or burning resulting from the procedure.
+In addition, recovery times are short and post-operative pain is usually described as ‘discomfort’, since muscles do not have to heal after being cut.

 Recurrent Herniated Discs/Discectomies